 IMDEA Water.
 Avenida Punto Com, 2.
 Parque Científico Tecnológico de la Universidad de Alcalá.
 Alcalá de Henares.
 28805 MADRID

 He has a Bachelor’s of Science in Marine Biology from Humboldt State University in California (2003-2008).
-In his B.S. he researched the microbial community of Boiling Springs Lake in Lassen Volcanic National Park.
+In his B.S. he researched primary production in the microbial community Boiling Springs Lake in Lassen Volcanic National Park.
 During this research he was awarded a Howard Hughes Medical Institute Fellowship.
-After his B.S. he continued with postbaccalaureate studies (2008-2011) researching primary production in the high temperature, low pH hot spring, identifying organisms and genetic systems involved in carbon fixation.
-During this time he and his lab were featured in an episode by National Geographic about science on the Pacific Crest Trail (2010).

-He later received a Master’s of Science in Microbiology from the University of Massachusetts (2011-2014), his work there centered on microbial electrochemical technologies.
+He received a Master’s of Science in Microbiology from the University of Massachusetts (2011-2014).
 He worked with Dr. Derek Lovley to develop techniques for the real-time monitoring of subsurface microbial metabolism with graphite electrodes.
-His work showed a direct correlation between the current density of sediment microbial fuel cell and the metabolism of the microbes in the sediment of the fuel cell.
-The poster, “SMART (Subsurface Microbial Activity in Real Time) Technology for Real-Time Monitoring of Microbial Metabolism in Anaerobic Soils and Sediments”, was given the “Outstanding Student Poster” award at the American Society for Microbiology General Meeting in 2014.
-Colin, because of his research, was an invited speaker at the IBM Almaden Research Center in April of 2015.
+This research, presented as a poster, was given the “Outstanding Student Poster” award at the American Society for Microbiology General Meeting in 2014.